SWAT Kats: The Radical Squadron

-SWAT Kats: The Radical Squadron is a 1993–1994 American animated television series created by Christian and Yvon Tremblay and produced by Hanna-Barbera Cartoons.
-The series takes place in the fictional metropolis of Megakat City, which is populated by anthropomorphic felines, known as "kats".
-The SWAT Kats of the title are two vigilante pilots who possess a state-of-the-art fighter jet with an array of weaponry.
-Throughout the series, they face various villains as well as competition from Megakat City's militarized police force called the Enforcers.
+SWAT Kats: The Radical Squadron is an American animated television series created by Christian and Yvon Tremblay and produced by Hanna-Barbera.
+The series takes place in the fictional metropolis of Megakat City populated by anthropomorphic felines, known as "kats", and follows two vigilante pilots who possess a futuristic fighter jet with an array of weaponry.
+Throughout the series, they face various villains, as well as competition from Megakat City's militarized police force, called the Enforcers.

-The show originally premiered and ran on the syndication block The Funtastic World of Hanna-Barbera, as well as TBS Superstation (as a part of the Sunday Morning in Front of the TV block) from 1993 to 1995.
+The series originally premiered and aired on the syndication block The Funtastic World of Hanna-Barbera, as well as on TBS Superstation (as a part of the Sunday Morning in Front of the TV block) from 1993 to 1995.
 Every episode of the series was directed by Robert Alvarez.
 The bulk of the series was written by Glenn Leopold (15 episodes) or Lance Falk (9 episodes).
-Jim Stenstrum contributed two episodes, while David Ehrman, Von Williams, Eric Clark (with Lance Falk), Mark Saraceni and Jim Katz all contributed one episode each.
+Jim Stenstrum contributed two episodes, while David Ehrman, Von Williams, Eric Clark (with Lance Falk), Mark Saraceni, and Jim Katz all contributed one episode each.
+Nine episodes from Season 1 are animated by Hanho Heung-Up Co., Ltd., four episodes from Season 1 and all episodes from Season 2 are animated by Mook Animation Inc.

 A revival series, titled SWAT Kats: Revolution, is under development, with both the Tremblay brothers and the Toonz Media Group at the helm.

 Overview

-Jake "Razor" Clawson (Barry Gordon) and Chance "T-Bone" Furlong (Charlie Adler) were members of Megakat City's paramilitary law enforcement agency, known as the Enforcers.
-They were discharged from the Enforcers after disobeying the orders of Commander Feral (Gary Owens), which resulted in the destruction of the newly built Enforcer Headquarters.
-While in pursuit of the criminal mastermind Dark Kat (Brock Peters), one of the main arch-villains of the series, the two rebelled against Enforcer Commander Feral's orders to fall back and leave Dark Kat to him.
-When they objected, citing their already-acquired target lock, Commander Feral crowded out their jet, clipping their wing and sending Jake and Chance's jet crashing into Enforcer headquarters.
+Jake "Razor" Clawson (voiced by Barry Gordon) and Chance "T-Bone" Furlong (voiced by Charlie Adler) were members of Megakat City's paramilitary law enforcement agency, known as the Enforcers.
+They were dishonorably discharged from the Enforcers after disobeying the orders of Commander Feral (voiced by Gary Owens), which resulted in the destruction of the newly built Enforcer Headquarters.
+While in pursuit of the criminal mastermind Dark Kat (voiced by Brock Peters), one of the main arch-villains of the series, the two rebelled against Enforcer Commander Feral's orders to fall back and leave Dark Kat to him, as Feral wanted the honor and fame of bringing Dark Kat in personally as the leader of the Enforcers.
+When they objected, citing their already-acquired target lock, Commander Feral crowded out their jet, clipping their wing and sending Jake and Chance's jet crashing into Enforcer Headquarters.
 The resultant explosion distracted Commander Feral, allowing Dark Kat's escape.
-The Commander took no responsibility for the incident, discharged Jake and Chance from the Enforcers and reassigned them to work at the city's military salvage yard to pay for the damage to the Enforcer Headquarters which Feral caused.
+The Commander took no responsibility for the incident and damage to his own agency's new HQ, discharged Jake and Chance from the Enforcers when they tried to argue over who was to blame, and reassigned them to work at the city's military salvage yard to pay for the damage to the Enforcer Headquarters which Feral caused.